How To Wholesale Real Estate In California: Step-By-Step (2025)

 For example, imagine you find a property worth $200,000 and negotiate a purchase agreement with the seller for $180,000.
 Instead of buying the property yourself, you assign this contract to another investor for a fee, perhaps $10,000.
 The new buyer pays the seller $180,000, and you receive the $10,000 assignment fee.

-Understanding how to wholesale real estate in California, especially through the assignment of contract method, is crucial for maximizing efficiency and profits in the competitive market for wholesale properties.
-This method remains preferred due to its simplicity and lower costs compared to double closing.
+Understanding how to wholesale real estate in California, especially through the assignment of contract method, is crucial for maximizing efficiency and profits in the competitive market for wholesale properties; this method is preferred due to its simplicity and lower costs compared to double closing.

 Hopefully, this was enough to answer the question everyone is here for: What is real estate wholesaling?